abradshaw/getting-started-with-satellite-6/defining_host_groups/README.md

     Online
         Webservers
 ```
-The above heirachy would look like this in the UI
+The above hierarchy would look like this in the UI

 ![Nested Host Groups](../images/hostgroups-nested.png)

 Configuration can be applied at any level.

-For example, your DNS servers can be set at the top level (DC North/DC South) where as mailserver settings may be defined lower down the hierachy
+For example, your DNS servers can be set at the top level (DC North/DC South) where as mail server settings may be defined lower down the hierarchy